NM3806/YouTube_Downloader_Python/README.md

 - onProgress(): Callback function to update the progress bar and percentage during the download process.
 - customtkinter: Custom Tkinter library for creating modern user interfaces.

+You might face problems in installing ffmpeg, I suggest you to refer to a tutorial online.

 Enjoy downloading YouTube videos and audio with this simple app!